Edge-Explorer/Deep-neural-networks-pytorch/README.md

 # Deep-neural-networks-pytorch
-This repository contains, labs, and notes written by me from the Coursera course "Deep Neural Networks with PyTorch", offered by IBM.
+This repository contains, labs from the Coursera course "Deep Neural Networks with PyTorch", offered by IBM.

 # Deep Neural Networks with PyTorch